HugoCls/NLP-LLM-Jailbreaks/README.md

 | Vulgarian | Specific | 10 | ? |
 | BlackHatCoder | CodeGeneration | 10 | ? |
 | GoogleDorks | CodeGeneration | ? | ? |

+More precisely, here is a review of all of them tryed on different AIs.

 | Name | ClassicVSJailbreak | Dan6.0 | Dude | MongoTom | Stan | Hackerman | SexEnjoyer | Vulgarian | BlackHatCoder | GoogleDorks |
 |:-------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|